kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

 TestWorkflowTemplates are "merged" into a referring TestWorkflow at run-time and the resulting TestWorkflow is executed by Testkube.

-For example, the below template defines the basics for running a K6 test, with parameters for which k6 version to use and which parameters to pass to k6:
+For example, the template below defines the basics for running a k6 test, with parameters for which k6 version to use and which parameters to pass to k6:

 ```yaml